 Jeremy W. Hegle, a native Missourian, was 12 when he began helping on his grandfather’s farm.
 He later served in the Army National Guard, launched a business support organization and now is a senior community development advisor at the Federal Reserve Bank of Kansas City.
 In each endeavor, he's tapped into his passion for helping others.

-“I love my job and feel very fortunate to be able to do the work I do,” Jeremy said.
-“Shortly after I joined the Bank, I heard President Esther George speak to a community group and stress that the economy should work for everyone; I’ve internalized this as being at the core of all of our community development initiatives.
+“Shortly after I joined the Bank,” Jeremy said, “I heard President Esther George speak to a community group and stress that the economy should work for everyone.
+I’ve internalized this as being at the core of all of our community development initiatives.”

 “Finishing the 5K races gives them a great sense of accomplishment,” he said.
 “It’s a very rewarding experience to be part of.”